 When to introduce wheat to baby?

-Typically a baby is introduced to solids by 4 to 6 months of age.
+Typically a baby is introduced to solids after 6 to 8 months of age.
 A baby has to be breastfed exclusively until it completes 6 months.
 Solids are introduced only as complimentary to get the baby used to solids.
 So until a baby turns 1 year old, breastfeeding or formula is the main source of nutrition.

 Single fruit, single veggie and single grain are introduced first.
 Rice, Ragi and Oats are the grains considered to be the safest and are introduced first.